InformaticsMatters/squonk2-data-manager-jupyter-operator/README.md

     export PARAMS=parameters
     ansible-playbook -e @${PARAMS}.yaml site.yaml

+That deploys the operator and its CRD to your chosen operator namespace.
+To deploy the Data Manager RBAC objects you need to run the `site_dm.yaml` playbook: -

+    ansible-playbook -e @${PARAMS}.yaml site_dm.yaml

+>   If deploying to multiple Data Managers you should just need one operator
+    and then deploy RBACs to each DM namespace.
+Remember to also adjust the annotations of for CRD so each DM namespace recognises it as a valid application.

 To remove the operator (assuming there are no operator-derived instances)...

     ansible-playbook -e @${PARAMS}.yaml -e jo_state=absent site.yaml